 The accounting policies and methods employed by the Company determine how it reports its financial condition and results of operations, and may require management to make judgements or rely on assumptions about matters that are inherently uncertain.
-The interim condensed consolidated financial statements for the three months ended March 31, 2014 have been prepared in accordance with IAS 34 Interim Financial Reporting.
-The interim condensed consolidated financial statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the Company's annual financial statements as at December 31, 2013.
+The interim condensed consolidated financial statements for the six months ended June 30, 2014 have been prepared in accordance with IAS 34 Interim Financial Reporting.
+The interim condensed consolidated financial statements, and should be read in conjunction with the Company's annual financial statements as at December 31, 2013.